ankithkumar08/120-days-of-python-coding-/README.md

 - **Learnings:**  Practiced using lambda functions and enumerate for efficient coding.

 - ### Day 14:
-- **Question:** Write a Python program to find numbers divisible by another number.
+- **Question:** Write a Python program to convert a decimal number to binary.
-- **Solution:**  Used both enumerate with for loop and lambda functions for filtering divisibility.
+- **Solution:**  Write a Python program to convert a decimal number to binary.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_14.py)
-- **Learnings:**  Practiced using lambda functions and enumerate for efficient coding.
+- **Learnings:**  Practiced recursion and explored Python’s built-in bin() function for efficient and readable code.

 - - ### Day 15:
 - **Question:** Write a Python program to find numbers divisible by another number.
-- **Solution:**  Used both enumerate with for loop and lambda functions for filtering divisibility.
+- **Solution:**  Write a Python program to convert a decimal number to binary.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_15.py)
 - **Learnings:**  Practiced using lambda functions and enumerate for efficient coding.